 Using a reliable VPN, such as NordVPN, is the key here – it will add an extra layer of security on the entire device.
-VPN reroutes your online data through a ‘tunnel’ secured with military-grade encryption, ensuring that no third parties can eavesdrop on it.
+VPN reroutes your online data through a ‘tunnel’ secured with powerful encryption protocols, ensuring that no third parties can eavesdrop on it.
 However, please mind that it will not help if configured on your router.
 Your devices must be connected to VPN from within your network.

 What’s more, you should look for security patches for all smart home gadgets in your house.
 Depending on how their configurations, they could be hacked to leak data, and allow hackers to copy or change passwords on your locks and alarm systems.